CKFlare/FRC-Rebuilt-robot-CAD/README.md

 - OP robotics* and Orbit robotics, initially I resisted referencing their robots fearing I would copy them however when I got stuck their robots really did help me fix the problems I had
 - Onshape, I'ts an amazing CAD platform
 - Hack Club for inspiring me to actually finish this project, I have a bad habit of not completing things

-*the greatest FRC team to ever live, they dominate Ontario every year and are consistently in the top 5 globally, seating number 1 statistically in 2025,